michaelmior/NoSE/README.md

 All source code is documented and more details on the command line tool can be retrieved by running `bundle exec nose help`.
 You can view complete documentation by running `bundle exec rake doc` and viewing the output in the `doc/` directory.
 Tests are written using [RSpec](http://rspec.info/) and can be executed with `bundle exec rspec`.
-If you do not have a copy of Gurobi available, you can exclude tests depending on it with `--tag ~gurobi`.
+If you do not have a copy of the Cbc solver available, you can exclude tests depending on it with `--tag ~solver`.

 Some commands require a configuration file in lieu of command line options.
 An example configuration file for the different components of NoSE is given in [nose.yml.example](nose.yml.example).